Sarvajeet3/fuel/README.md

 ## About the Author

-`Awe Morris` is a quiet programmer living alone in a small house, surrounded by fields.
+`Awe Morris` is a programmer living alone in a small house, surrounded by fields.
 They love writing code — it feels simple and clear.
-But understanding people's feelings can take time.
+But understanding people's feelings takes time.

 This software is Awe's small universe.
 Thank you for visiting.